English

 Long-Haul Networks

 Long-haul networks are the core of the global network, providing high-bandwidth connectivity over long distances, typically spanning countries or even continents.
-Long-haul networks are designed to transmit data quickly and reliably using high-capacity fiber optic cables, long-haul transceivers, and advanced networking technologies.
+Long-haul networks are designed to transmit data quickly and reliably using high-capacity long haul fiber optic cables, long-haul transceivers, and advanced networking technologies.

 Companies such as AT&T, Verizon, and China Telecom Global are some of the long-haul network providers that offer these services.
 By utilizing long-haul networks, businesses and individuals can transmit large volumes of data over vast distances, which is essential in today's increasingly interconnected digital world.
 Dominated by a small group of large transnational and global carriers, long-haul networks connect the metro networks.